GeoscienceAustralia/eo-tides/docs/setup.md

 available_models, supported_models = list_models(directory="tide_models/")
 ```

-This will print out a useful summary:
+This will print out a useful summary, with available models marked with a ✅:

 ```
 ─────────────────────────────────────────────────────────────────────────────────────